 “The hell are you doing, Maron?!
 Your leverage is walking out!
 You’re forcing my hand, call them off!!”
 Nembra screamed.

-“That grizzly giant I summoned remains my leverage.
-Minions I no longer need”, Maron chuckled.
+“The grizzly giant remains my leverage.
+Minions I no longer need”, Maron chuckled, coughing blood.

 The desert rumbled at the weight of the horde marching in their battle armors and blades.